zephinzer/ms/packages/reqeust/README.md

 # `@usvc/request`
-Request module for zipkin instrumentation.
+Request module with zipkin instrumentation.

 ## Scope

 - [x] create a Zipkin instrumented request object
+- [x] fallback to normal request if no tracer is provided

 ## Installation